MegiMenalla/Human-resource-management-system-software/README.md

   1. Manage departments: http://127.0.0.1:8000/emp/manage_departments/  ---> creates, reads, updates, deletes, exports as excel department records.

-  2. Employee requests: http://127.0.0.1:8000/emp/see_answer_requests/ ---> views requests in two sectors: 'checked' requests which have been approved or denied and 'for           approval' requests which are to be checkeb by a human resources employee eventually.
+  2. Employee requests: http://127.0.0.1:8000/emp/see_answer_requests/ ---> views requests in two sectors: 'checked' requests which have been approved or denied and 'for           approval' requests which are to be checked by a human resources employee eventually.
 These are requests from users of the same department as the manager.

   If the request dates overlap with another approved request of this same user, the request will be automatically denied and associated with a predeclared reason.